Cruise unveils 'most dangerous stunt' in 'Mission: Impossible 7'

-Executives from studios and theater chains have tried to draw a line under a difficult year with an upbeat message about the future of the big screen, also drawing on pre-recorded video messages from their stars.
+Executives from studios and theater chains tried to draw a line under a difficult year with an upbeat message about the future of the big screen, also drawing on pre-recorded video messages from their stars.

-"Yes, we've all gone through a very strange, tough year," said Matthew McConaughey, noting that "few businesses felt the pandemic hit as hard" as movie theaters.
+"Yes, we've all gone through a very strange, tough year," said actor Matthew McConaughey, noting that "few businesses felt the pandemic hit as hard" as movie theaters.

 "Sadly we did lose some of the theaters along the way, but most of you found ways to power through and are now back in business," he told attendees during Universal Pictures' presentation, which included his forthcoming musical sequel "Sing 2."

 Universal also unveiled footage from next year's "Jurassic World: Dominion," which sees stars of recent installments such as Chris Pratt team up with original "Jurassic Park" alumni Jeff Goldblum, Laura Dern and Sam Neill to fend off the dinosaurs.

 The studio showed off Jennifer Lopez rom-com "Marry Me;" the latest heist thriller from Michael Bay, "Ambulance;" and a terrifying new horror flick from Blumhouse starring Ethan Hawke as a sadistic magician, called "The Black Phone."